 Q: When will applicants be notified if they have been accepted into the program?

 A: Applicants will be notified via email of their acceptance into the Medical Horizons program by March 30.
 Those not initially accepted may be notified of an available position at a later date.

 Q: Will you notify everyone even those who have not been accepted?

 A: Yes, all applicants will be notified as to whether or not they have been accepted.
 Those not accepted may be given the opportunity to remain on a waiting list in case of a cancellation by an accepted student.

-A: We must receive your written commitment on or before May 1two weeks from the date of notification.
-If we don't hear from you on or before May 1, you will forfeit your position and we will pass along the opportunity to another applicant.
+A: We must receive your written commitment two weeks from the date of notification.
+If we don't hear from you, you will forfeit your position and we will pass along the opportunity to another applicant.
 We would appreciate your notice as soon as possible after receiving our notice of acceptance.
 Acceptance or declination notification must be in writing or by email.